CV-sida

 Algal toxins and thiamine deficiency in the marine food web

 Previous findings on toxic effects following exposure to algal toxins and thiamine deficiency in key species of the Baltic Sea food web require pursuit.
-This autumn, We aim to initiate study of spatiotemporal variations of algal toxins in pelagic mussels with the overall ambition to develop new tools for monitoring of concentrations.
+Financed by the Board of Agriculture 2023-2026, we study spatiotemporal variations of algal toxins in pelagic mussels with the overall ambition to develop new tools for monitoring of concentrations.

 Miljöanalys